Security builder & leader

-As much as we try to be proactive about information security, IT planning, or project management, we get distracted, or procrastinate.
-These information security cheat sheets, checklists and templates are designed to assist IT professionals in difficult situations, even if they find themselves unprepared.
+As much as we try to be proactive about cybersecurity, IT planning, or project management, we get distracted, or procrastinate.
+These cheat sheets, checklists and templates are designed to assist professionals in difficult situations, even if they find themselves unprepared.

 Writing Tips for IT Professionals